What is Ontario Community Changemakers?

 Civic Engagement

-Bringing people and communities together to address common challenges or increase awareness of important issues is a fundamental aspect of civic engagement.
-OCC is looking for project ideas that spur people to take collective action and increase community participation in civic processes.
+Bringing people and communities together is a fundamental aspect of civic engagement.
+Projects which address common challenges and are rooted in local contexts, cultural approaches, and traditional knowledge can help spur people to take collective action and increase community participation in civic processes.

 Foster